 4. Strategy

-We often bring up the importance of understanding your school’s profile as part of your planning process.
+We often bring up the importance of your school’s profile as part of your planning process.
 If this information is not readily available on your school’s website, we’ll request it and reference it during our discussion.
-It’s crucial to comprehend how your academic achievements and activities fit into the context of your school, your local area, and the national landscape.
-This is something colleges consider very carefully, and it is an important concept to understand in your application process.
+It’s important to understand how your academic achievements and activities fit into the context of your school, your local area, and the national profile.
+This is something colleges consider very carefully.

 5. Review